LSTA Grant

 Return to Questions

-Who can apply for an LSTA Grant?
+Who can apply for Professional Development Funds?

 Return to Questions

 The amount requested should generally not exceed $2000, although the Board can consider larger requests.
-The grant is not meant to fully fund a program, but rather to help keep costs low for attendees.
+The funding is not meant to fully fund a program, but rather to help keep costs low for attendees.

 Return to Questions

-What costs can the LSTA grant cover?
+What costs can the Professional Development Funds cover?

 Return to Questions